 5 For they that are after the flesh do mind the things of the flesh; but they that are after the Spirit the things of the Spirit.
 6 For to be carnally minded is death; but to be spiritually minded is life and peace.
 7 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.

-In this chapter, the carnal mind adds to a growing list of terms for the unsaved natural man: the old man, the body of sin, the flesh (chap 6).
+In this chapter, the carnal mind adds to a growing list of terms for the natural sinful part of man: the old man, the body of sin, the flesh (chap 6).
 The words carnal and flesh are derived from the same Greek word (sarx).
 The carnal mind will never submit to the law of God.
 It must be put to death, destroyed, crucified (Rom 6:6); then the mind can be transformed, renewed, reborn (Rom 12:2; 2Cor 5:17) according to the graces of the Spirit.
-This is not a single divine action, but a sanctifying, maturing process while in this earthy tabernacle of clay.
+This is not a single divine action, but a sanctifying, maturing process while we live in this earthy tabernacle of clay.
 The true seeker must take up his cross daily (Luke 9:23), must die daily (1Cor 15:31), must offer himself in constant living sacrifice to God (Rom 12:1).
-He must live in the flesh (Gal 2:20; John 17:15) yet never take in mind the things of the flesh (v5).
+He must live in the flesh (Gal 2:20; John 17:15) yet never take to mind the things of the flesh (v5).
 This battle in the mind – flesh against the spirit – is deathly serious.
 The spirit indeed is willing but the flesh is weak (Mat 26:41).

-Only the spiritually minded person can know true life and peace, for the soul that has been made alive by the Holy Spirit is able to discern things that the natural man cannot (1Cor 2:14-15).
-And the inner peace (see John 14:27) that attends this man in Christ is beyond understanding (Php 4:7).
-The verses that follow show that to walk after and mind the things of the Spirit requires full commitment and serious effort.
-We are debtors to live according to the Spirit (v12); we must mortify the deeds of the body (v13); we must allow ourselves to be led by the Spirit of God (v14).
-God alone can literally purify a human soul, but Man press hard to receive that grace (2Tim 2:1; Luke 16:16).
+God alone can literally purify a human soul, but Man must press hard to receive that grace (2Tim 2:1; Luke 16:16).
 This fact is everywhere evident in the New Testament yet many theologians deny that Man has any work in the effecting of his salvation.
 Strive to enter in at the strait gate, Jesus said, For many, I say unto you, will seek to enter in, and shall not be able (Luke 13:24).
-They were not willing to give up all and utterly die to Self to win that pearl of great price (Mark 8:34; Mat 13:46) Every man… purifieth himself (1John 3:3); not the actual action, but maintaining the mind of decision and sincerity to yield himself to wholly to Christ.
+They were not willing to give up all and utterly die to Self to win that pearl of great price (Mark 8:34; Mat 13:46).
+Every man… purifieth himself (1John 3:3); he doesn’t actually perform the action, but he must maintain the mind of decision and sincerity to yield himself to wholly to Christ.
 Thus we read that the saints in heaven have washed their robes and made them white in the blood of the Lamb (Rev 7:14).
 Cleanse your hands, ye sinners; and purify your hearts (James 4:8).

-There is some dispute whether the word Spirit in this passage is a reference to the Holy Spirit, or to the spirit within the individual.
+There is some question whether the word Spirit in this passage is a reference to the Holy Spirit, or to the spirit within the individual.
 To my mind, the translators were entirely correct in capitalizing the word Spirit here.
-In verse 10 however, the subject seems to require a lower-case “S.” The previous verses spoke of the mind as if it were the spirit of the person (see Rom 7:23-25), but here the Holy Spirit is the primary subject.
+In verse 10 however, the subject thought seems to require a lower-case “S.” The previous verses spoke of the mind as if it were the spirit of the person (see Rom 7:23-25), but here the Holy Spirit is the primary subject.

 8 So then they that are in the flesh cannot please God.
 9 But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
 Now if any man have not the Spirit of Christ, he is none of his.
 10 And if Christ be in you, the body is dead because of sin; but the Spirit is life because of righteousness.

 So at the new birth, the spirit of the individual is made alive because of righteousness.
-God does not quicken the spirit/soul of arbitrary individuals, but by careful election He hath raised us up…to sit together in heavenly places (Eph 2:6).
+God does not quicken the spirit/soul of arbitrary individuals, but by just, careful election He hath raised us up…to sit together in heavenly places (Eph 2:6).
 The link between personal righteousness and salvation is a thread that runs all through the book of Romans (see Rom 3:22; 4:13; 5:21; 6:13; 10:10; 14:17).

 The triple reference to the Spirit in verse nine makes an interesting allusion to the Tri-une God who is a Spirit (John 4:24).
 Note: the Spirit…the Spirit of God…the Spirit of Christ.
+This is the “us” of Genesis 1:26 and the “we” of John 14:23.

 11 But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you.